alez04/qwatchlist/README.md

 # Qubic Watchlist Notification & Monitoring Service - Proposal

 **Project Lead:** alez_nv
-**Version:** 1.2 (update milestones and budget; clarify maintenance and payment plans) **Last update**: 05/30/2025
+**Version:** 1.3 (dashboard alignment & new budget) **Last update**: 05/04/2025

 ## 1. Abstract

-The Qubic Watchlist Notification & Monitoring Service is a lightweight, developer-centric tool designed to provide real-time on-chain activity monitoring for the Qubic ecosystem.
-Users will be able to track specific wallet addresses, smart contracts, and transaction patterns, receiving timely alerts via multiple channels including email, Telegram, and Discord.
-This service aims to enhance user experience, security, and developer efficiency by offering actionable insights and automation capabilities.
-It directly complements Qubic’s existing infrastructure and integration-first strategy.
+The Qubic Watchlist Notification & Monitoring Service is an advanced, developer-focused platform for real-time on-chain monitoring in the Qubic ecosystem.
+It empowers users to track wallets and smart contracts, view detailed transaction histories, and receive instant notifications via email, Telegram, and Discord.
+With features like smart contract state monitoring, customizable dashboards, and robust search and filtering, the service enhances both user experience and security.
+Designed for maximum flexibility and future growth, it integrates seamlessly with Qubic’s infrastructure and APIs—making it an essential tool for developers, traders, and administrators seeking actionable blockchain insights and automation.

 ## 2. Introduction and Motivation